-In addition to Crime Science and Research Methods and Research Ethics, you'll study one additional Core Unit from the list above, and a relevant Specialist Option.
+In addition to Crime Science and Research Methods and Research Ethics, you'll study one additional Core Module from the list above, and a relevant Specialist Option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.
 You will also have a free choice to study any other option.

 Specialist Options include:

 - Policing Communities (distance learning only)